lightstep/opentelemetry-examples/collector/couchdb/README.md

 There are no environment variables required for this demo.

 ## Troubleshooting
-- If you are not seeing any metrics in Lightstep, check that the CouchDB instance is running and accessible at `http://couchdb:5984`.
+- If you are not seeing any metrics in Cloud Observability, check that the CouchDB instance is running and accessible at `http://couchdb:5984`.
 Also, check that the OpenTelemetry Collector is running and configured correctly.

-- If you are still having issues, refer to the OpenTelemetry and Lightstep documentation for more information.
+- If you are still having issues, refer to the OpenTelemetry and Cloud Observability documentation for more information.